The Management Team of

 Ralph Lindzon: Chairman of the Board

-Ralph is a practicing lawyer, working principally on regulatory matters for participants in the securities industry, financings and other securities regulatory matters.
+Ralph is a retired lawyer who worked principally on regulatory matters for participants in the securities industry, financings and other securities regulatory matters.
 While on contract with the Ontario Securities Commission, Ralph was the principal drafter of the Canadian portion of the multijurisdictional disclosure system, worked with the Securities and Exchange Commission on coordinating the drafting of the U.S. part, and worked with the state securities regulators on drafting corresponding state legislation.
 Ralph has also worked in Hong Kong as director of take-overs and mergers of the Securities and Futures Commission; Japan, where he worked on large numbers of financings; and London, England, where he worked on a U.K. privatization that included a public offering in Canada.
 Ralph lives in Port McNicoll and joined our charity as a Director in the spring of 2014.

 Connie Cochrane: Vice-President & General Manager